-These projects—which range from a movie theater and a wine shop to a noodle house and corporate headquarters—make exceptional use of wood elements.
+These projects, which range from a movie theater and a wine shop to a noodle house and corporate headquarters, make exceptional use of the wood aesthetic.
 Find even more materials innovation on our Materials Pinterest board and follow @interiordesignmag on Instagram for additional design inspiration.

 Hundreds of faux-timber slats reference the subtle animation of a flip-book in a corridor leading from the entry to the theaters in this Shanghai movie house.